heroku/base-images/BUILD.md

 * Any push to `main` will build the images and push the `nightly` tag.
 * Any new tag will build the image and push the `latest` tag, as well as one with the name of the GIT tag.

-# Releasing Stack Images Locally (Prime)
+# Releasing Heroku Stack Images Locally (Prime)

-When building Stack Images for release locally, you'll need a number of additional steps.
+When building Heroku Stack Images for release locally, youll need a number of additional steps.

+NOTE: These steps do *not* apply to `*cnb*` images.

     # Build the stack image(s) as you would above
     cd stack-images/tools